gayeongpark/gayeongpark.github.io/_posts/2024-03-20-Tryhackme-rootMe.md

    ![php5](/assets/img/rootMe/Screenshot%202024-03-19%20at%2010.57.04.png)

-   Secondly, I opend the port to listen outcomes of the connection between my local machine and remote target system.
+   Secondly, I opened the port to listen outcomes of the connection between my local machine and remote target system.
 Please keep in mind, when the port is open, run the php file again by clicking the php file in the `/uploads`.

    Finally, after listening port, I could access a shell from the target system and then used the `find . -type f -name "user.txt"` command to find the user.txt file somewhere else.